Want to see the iBanFirst platform in action? Try the interactive demo

 Key trends affecting finance department structure

-The trick to future-proofing finance is understanding trends affecting this space and organizing your department to leverage them.
+The trick to future-proofing finance is understanding the major trends affecting this space and organising your department to leverage them.

-Here are the six most important trends affecting finance.
+Here are the six most important trends affecting finance right now.

 1. Finance is going selectively lean